gpossst/gpossst/README.md

 ## Current Projects
 ### [Playlist Transfers](https://playlisttransfers.app)
 A web app for transferring playlists from one streaming service to another.
 It uses APIs from services like Spotify and Apple Music while also utilizing a Node.js server that scrapes then processes playlist data.
+Right now, scraping with Spotify is completed and I'm working with the Apple Music API to sign users in with Apple.

 ### [Personal Website](https://garrett.one)
 Up to this point, I haven't had a personal website!
 My next major project is to build something to house everything from coding to photography to link sharing.